 GoDaddy doesn’t include any eCommerce-focused features with any hosting plans, however, it does allow users to add such features on top of their hosting.
-That's the reason why a lot of people prefer Squarespace over GoDaddy for eCommerce websites.
-Nonetheless, GoDaddy is still worth your money.
-For $30 a month, customers can gain access to a substantial selection of eCommerce tools that can be integrated into any hosting plan.
+For $30 a month, customers can gain access to a solid selection of eCommerce tools that can be integrated into any hosting plan.
 This is quite a bit cheaper than WordPress but keep in mind that the online store is an optional feature that you’ll need to pay for in addition to your hosting plan.

 Performance and Reliability

 Any experienced webmaster knows that you’re unlikely to make it very far in the online space if your site is performing poorly.
 There are often a lot of things you can do to improve your website’s performance but regardless of how good you are at optimization, you can still expect downtime and slow loading speeds if you don’t sign up with a good hosting provider.
 So, can you rely on GoDaddy and WordPress to take care of their end and ensure that your site runs smoothly?